Anderson Dam Seismic Retrofit Project FAQ – Sept. 2024

 Q: Why did the cost increase so dramatically?

-However, subsequently, FERC ordered Valley Water to build the outlet tunnel and complete other related projects within the next three years and then begin construction of the embankment replacement.
-This resulted in extending the construction duration to 10 years.
-Although Valley Water’s initial discussions with FERC centered around addressing the potential impacts resulting from the reconstruction of the dam, the National Marine Fisheries Service (NMFS) has requested that potential impacts related to post-construction dam operations, including areas above Anderson Reservoir, also be considered.
+However, subsequently, the Federal Energy Regulatory Commission (FERC) ordered Valley Water to build the outlet tunnel and complete other related projects within the next three years as a part of the FERC Compliance Project (FOCP), and then begin construction of the embankment replacement.
+This resulted in extending the total construction duration for FOCP and ADSRP to 10 years.
+Although Valley Water’s initial discussions with FERC centered around addressing the potential impacts resulting from the reconstruction of the dam, the National Marine Fisheries Service (NMFS) has requested that potential impacts related to post-construction dam operations, also be considered.
+As a result, the five subprojects mentioned above were added to the scope of the ADSRP.

 Q: Will my water bill increase?
 If so, when and by how much?